Why You Need to Clean the Lint Filter Every Time

 When clothing tumbles around in the dryer, the agitation and high heat cause clothing, towels, and linens to shed some of their fibers.
 The lint screen catches many of these fibers to prevent obstructing the dryer vent hose.
 It’s important to clean this screen for several reasons:

 - Keep your energy bills down: If the screen is clogged with a thick layer of lint, the dryer must work harder to perform its task, pushing your energy bills up.
-Cleaning the dryer lint screen allows more air to flow out the exhaust vent for efficient operation.
+Cleaning the dryer lint screen allows more air to flow out of the exhaust vent for efficient operation.

 - Help your dryer last longer: Any time you can take pressure off the machine, you decrease overall wear and tear.
 This reduces the need for emergency repairs and helps the appliance last longer.